borntofrappe/game-development/05 Super Mario Bros/README.md

 In _Super Mario Bros — Assignment_ find the version including the assignments. -->

 The game is developed in _Super Mario Bros \*_ folders.
-There are also additional demos to discuss dedicated topics.
+There are also additional demos to discuss dedicated topics:

+1. _Tiles_, how to render tiles and fake movement with horizontal scroll

 ## Resources